 Section 16(a) of the Exchange Act requires our directors and officers, and persons who own more than ten percent of a registered class of our equity securities, to file with the Securities and Exchange Commission initial reports of ownership and reports of changes in ownership of our equity securities.
 Officers, directors, and greater than ten percent stockholders are required to furnish us with copies of all Section 16(a) forms they file.
-Based on our review of the copies of such forms we have received and written representations from certain reporting persons that they filed all required reports, we believe that all of our officers, directors and greater than 10% shareholders complied with all Section 16(a) filing requirements applicable to them with respect to transactions during fiscal year 2014, with the exception of one late filing by Ms. Beverly Wittekind of Form 4 with respect to one transaction each, which was subsequently reported on a Form 4 shortly after the occurrence of such transactions.
+Based on our review of the copies of such forms we have received and written representations from certain reporting persons that they filed all required reports, we believe that all of our officers, directors and greater than 10% shareholders complied with all Section 16(a) filing requirements applicable to them with respect to transactions during fiscal year 2015, with the exception of two late filings by Mr. Christopher R. Christensen, which were subsequently reported on Form 4 shortly after the occurrence of the respective transactions, and ten late Form 4 filings by the company on behalf of our independent directors with respect to two stock grants under our automatic stock grants program, which were subsequently reported on Form 4 shortly after such grants.